 By Keilah Chambers

-Keilah Chambers is a senior majoring in communication.
-You may email her at Keilah.firstname.lastname@example.org
+Keilah Chambers is a staff reporter for The Collegian.
+You may email her at Keilah.firstname.lastname@example.org.